World In Paris

 Beyond the formal gardens, there’s a beautiful forest (known as Grand Parc) and the Grand Canal.
 This area is best explored by bike.

-Versailles’s heydays ended abruptly when the Royal Family was forced to leave the Palace in 1789 (see our article about the French Revolution in Paris).
+Versailles’ heydays ended abruptly when the Royal Family was forced to leave the Palace in 1789 (see our article about the French Revolution in Paris).

-A Peek Inside the Palace of Versailles
+A Peek Inside Palace of Versailles

-Explore the world within the walls of the beautiful Versailles Palace.
-The Palace of Versailles visit consists of a one-way itinerary that goes through the following areas:
+Explore the world within the walls of the magnificent Château de Versailles!
+What’s inside the Palace of Versailles?
+The visit consists of a one-way itinerary that goes through the following areas:

 • The King’s State Apartments